-Upgrading your system is also a go-to option if you want to increase your laptop’s performance.
+Upgrading your system is also a go-to option if you want to optimize your laptop’s performance.
 There are a few upgrade options for laptop users.
 The most common is RAM and storage.
 Although this might be costly, the increase in performance is worth it.

 Upgrading the system memory will be beneficial not only for gaming but also for the overall performance of your machine.
 After your RAM upgrade, you will immediately notice improvement, especially to system stability.

 But when adding additional RAM, always keep in mind that it should match the current RAM installed.
 It’s not a good idea to use different brands or models in the same system.